Is your air fryer not working?

 This component is solely responsible for transforming the electrical energy from your wall outlet, into heat through a series of metal coils.

-If your air fryer is not working, and you have already determined that none of the points above are to blame for the issue, your heating element might be faulty.
+If your air fryer is not working or keeps beeping, and you have already determined that none of the points above are to blame for the issue, your heating element might be faulty.
 This is one of the hardest culprits to diagnose, as the symptoms for this fault can vary greatly, ranging from no heat generation to overheating.

 It goes without saying, that you should address this issue as soon as you can.